espocrm/documentation/docs/administration/performance-tweaking.md

 Important: Preloading must be disabled before upgrading and extension installation.

 Note: Using preloading is not likely to bring a significant performance boost.
-Database usualy is a bottleneck in applications like CRM.
+The database usually is a bottleneck in applications like CRM.